 The hours required for the LPN Program meet or exceed the minimum requirements of the Arkansas State Board of Nursing and the Arkansas Department of Higher Education.
 The Melbourne daytime program requires three regular semesters with no summer classes.
-Mountain View day classes, Ash Flat day classes, the Melbourne weekend and evening classes are 11 months from August through June, while the Ash Flat weekend and evening classes are 11 months from January through November.
+Ash Flat and Mountain View day classes are 11 months from August through June, while the Ash Flat weekend and evening classes are 11 months from January through November.

 The Practical Nursing program has policies that are provided to the students at Orientation or the first day of class.
 Once accepted into the program, students will be required to submit to a criminal background check and complete clinical compliance requirements.
-The student must be aware that clinical facilities will not allow them to practice as a student if they have committed certain crimes or not met specific clinical compliance requirements.
+The student must be aware that clinical facilities will not allow them to practice as a student if they have committed certain crimes or have not met specific clinical compliance requirements.
 Therefore without the clinical experiences, the student will not be able to meet the requirements of the Nursing Program and will be advised to withdraw.